sebastiaanverborg/docs/source/rest_api.rst

 The basic steps to creating a policy are as follows.

-1) Set authorisation headers for all requests
+1) Set Authorization headers for all requests

 2) Get a Quote